Economy of Malaysia: Electrical and electronics

 The electrical & electronics (E&E) industry is the leading sector in Malaysia's manufacturing sector, contributing significantly to the country's exports and employment.
 The E&E industry produces 13% of global back-end semiconductors, driving 40% of the nation's export output and contributing about 5.8% to the GDP in 2023.
 Malaysia benefits from the global demand in the usage of mobile devices (smartphones, tablets), storage devices (cloud computing, data centers), optoelectronics (photonics, fibre optics, LEDs) and embedded technology (integrated circuits, PCBs, LEDs).

 Electronic components

 Products/activities which fall under this sub-sector include semiconductor devices, passive components, printed circuits and other components such as media, substrates and connectors.

 Within the electronic components sub-sector, the semiconductor devices is the leading contributor of exports for the E&E industry.
-Exports of semiconductor devices were RM111.19 billion or 47% of the total E&E products exported in 2013.
+Exports of semiconductor devices were nearly RM800 billion or 65% of the total E&E products exported in 2026.

 Malaysia is a major hub for electrical component manufacturing, with factories of international companies like Intel, AMD, Freescale Semiconductor, ASE, Infineon, STMicroelectronics, Texas Instruments, Fairchild Semiconductor, Renesas, X-Fab and major Malaysian-owned companies such as Green Packet, Silterra, Globetronics, Unisem and Inari which have contributed to the steady growth of the semiconductor industry in Malaysia.
 To date, there are more than 50 companies, largely MNCs producing semiconductors devices in Malaysia.